 The selection of prey, feeding behavior, fertility and culture method as well as the reproductive parameters of big-eyed bugs with different physical conditions play an important role for successful breeding of natural enemies.
-Some species have been studied recently such as Geocoris punctipes (Say) (Ruberson, Yeargan, & Newton, 2001), Geocoris lubra (Mansfield et al., 2007), are distributed in temperate regions; but there are no scientific parameters for Geocoris ochropterus in Vietnam, which was recorded in Madras, India (Kumar & Ananthakrishnan, 1985) and is native to Vietnam by Cao and Dang (2011).
+Some species have been studied recently such as Geocoris punctipes (Say) (Ruberson et al., 2001), Geocoris lubra (Mansfield et al., 2007), are distributed in temperate regions; but there are no scientific parameters for Geocoris ochropterus in Vietnam, which was recorded in Madras, India (Kumar and Ananthakrishnan, 1985) and is native to Vietnam by Nga and Khuong, 2011.

 According to Hagler and Cohen (1991), big-eyed bugs Geocoris spp. have the potential for effective biological control.
 As listed in table 1, Geocoris spp. have widened diets during their life.
 Both adults and nymphs can eat dozens of prey each day.
-In Arkansas, Geocoris punctipes and Geocoris uliginosus are one of the most important and effective predatory insects on cotton from June to September, big-eyed bugs also eat aphids, eggs and larvae of cotton insect pests (Bell & Whitcomb, 1964).
-In addition, Lingren, Ridgway, and Jones (1968) noted that nymph big-eyed bugs eat an average of 47 spiders and adult big-eyed bugs eat about 83 red spiders each day.
+In Arkansas, Geocoris punctipes and Geocoris uliginosus are one of the most important and effective predatory insects on cotton from June to September, big-eyed bugs also eat aphids, eggs and larvae of cotton insect pests (Bell and Whitcomb, 1964).
+In addiotn, Lingren et al., (1968) noted that nymph big-eyed bugs eat an average of 47 spiders and adult big-eyed bugs eat about 83 red spiders each day.
 Research shows that the nymph stage can eat 1600 spiders to develop until becomes adult.

-In Viet Nam, Geocoris spp. are found in many places such as Ninh Thuan, Can Tho provinces and Cu Chi (Ho Chi Minh city) on okra, eggplant, pepper, and Vietnamese wax gourd (Benincasa hispida), etc. They are considered an important natural enemy to control insect pests in the country (C. N. B. Nguyen, Phan, & Maeto, 2017, unpublished data).
+In Viet Nam, Geocoris spp. are found in

+many places such as: Ninh Thuan, Can Tho provinces and Cu Chi (Ho Chi Minh city) on okra, eggplant, pepper, and Vietnamese wax gourd (Benincasa hispida) ect.
+They are considered as an important natural enemies to control insect pest in the country (Chau et al., 2017, unpublished data).
 Under laboratory condition, Geocoris spp. female lay from 43,77 to 77 eggs at 29,75°C, 70,7% RH, 27°C, 80% RH respectively.
-Adult preyed upon 232,4 leafhopper Amrasca devastans Distant (C. V. Nguyen, 2012).
-In addition, Geocoris spp. were also found on tea plantations at very low population density (Pham, 2013).
-We have attempted to multiply the G. ochropterus population in the laboratory and to study its biology, life table and feeding potential to meet the predator requirement for large-scale releases by developing an inexpensive and simple mass-rearing system.
+Adult preved upon 232,4 leafhopper Amrasca devastans Distant (Nguyen Van Chinh, 2012).
+In addition, Geocoris spp. were also found on tea plantations at very low population density (Pham Van Lam, 2013).
+We have attempted to multiply the G. ochropterus population in the laboratory and to study its biology, life table and feeding potential to meet the predator requirement for large-scale releases bv developing an inexpensive and simple mass rearing system.

-Mass rearing of G. ochropterus on any convenient diet is essential for successful biological control programs.
-C. N. B. Nguyen et al. (2017) have examined the development and reproduction of G. ochropterus fed on three kinds of convenient diets: ant pupae Oecophylla smaragdina (AP), Bombyx mori pupae (BM), and adult aphids Aphis gossypii (A) as control.
-Results indicated that there was no significant difference in the body length, head width, and forewing length of grown-up G. ochropterus compared to control, except for BS in which the female body length and male forewing length was smaller.
+Mass rearing of G. ochropterus on any convenient diets is essential for successful biological control programs.
+Chau et al., 2017 have examined the development and reproduction of G. ochropterus fed on three kinds of convenient diets: ant pupae Oecophylla smaragdina (AP), Bombyx mori pupae (BM), and adult aphids Aphis gossypii (A) as control.
+Results indicated that there was not significant difference on the body length, head width, and forewing length of grown-up G. ochropterus compared to control, except for BS in which the female body length and male forewing length was smaller.
 Significant differences were observed in adult weight (mg) of females fed on BS diet.
-There was no significant difference in development time (days) from the first to five larval instars of G. ochropterus among the treatments.
-Besides, some diets affected the total number of eggs laid; the bugs fed on AP produced the highest total number of eggs (68.63 ± 11.04, mean ± SD, n = 8), which was significantly different from the control (P<0,01).
+There was no significant difference on development time (days) from first to five larval instar of G. ochropterus among the treatments.
+Besides, some diets affected total number of eggs laid; the bugs fed on AP produced the highest total number of eggs (68.63 $\pm$ 11.04, mean $\pm$ SD, n = 8), that was significantly different from the control (P<0,01).
 Finally, diets did not influence egg hatching percentage and survival rate of G. ochropterus.
-Our study suggests that all of the ant pupae Oecophylla smaragdina (AP) and Bombyx mori pupae (BM) can be used for mass rearing of G. ochropterus (unpublished data).
+Our study suggests that all of ant pupae Oecophylla smaragdina (AP) and Bombyx mori pupae (BM) can be used for mass rearing of G. ochropterus (unpublished data).